gitlabhq/terraform-provider-gitlab/website/docs/r/group.html.markdown

 enable users to request access to the group.

 * `visibility_level` - (Optional) The group’s visibility.
 Can be `private`, `internal`, or `public`.
-The default will be the default value configured in GitLab, usually `private`.

 * `share_with_group_lock` - (Optional) Boolean, defaults to false.
 Prevent sharing a project with another group within this group.